Last updated: September 10th, 2021

 They are smokeable.
 But they are even better used to make butter or hash.

-The cleaner you trim your buds, the better they’ll look like.
+The cleaner you trim your buds, the better they’ll look.
 And the nicer they’ll be to smoke.

 Dry slowly, but not too slow.